 IX.
 RNA: A MAJOR PLAYER- In cells, three types of RNA complement DNA and translate the genetic code into proteins.
 RNA differs from DNA in three ways.

-A. First, RNA usually is composed of strand of strand of strand of
+A. First, RNA usually is composed of strand of nucleotides rather than two strands. -

 B. Second, RNA nucleotides contain the five-carbon sugar rather than the sugar deoxyribose.